awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples_general.md

 You can view the[ service last accessed data in the IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) to determine what global services your organization uses\.
 The **Access Advisor** tab on the details page for an IAM user, group, or role displays the AWS services that have been used by that entity, sorted by most recent access\.

 **Considerations**
 AWS KMS and AWS Certificate Manager support Regional endpoints\.
 However, if you want to use them with a global service such as Amazon CloudFront you must include them in the global service exclusion list in the following example SCP\.
-A global service like AWS CloudFormation typically requires access to AWS KMS and ACM in the same region, which for a global service is the US East \(N\.
+A global service like Amazon CloudFront typically requires access to AWS KMS and ACM in the same region, which for a global service is the US East \(N\.
 Virginia\) Region \(`us-east-1`\)\.
 By default, AWS STS is a global service and must be included in the global service exclusion list\.
 However, you can enable AWS STS to use Region endpoints instead of a single global endpoint\.
 If you do this, you can remove STS from the global service exemption list in the following example SCP\.
 For more information see [Managing AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html)\.

 ```